Bladder Stone Removal (Cystolitholapaxy) Postoperative Instructions

-Be sure to walk at least three times per day.
+Be sure to walk at least six times per day.
 This helps prevents blood clots in the legs, which can travel to the lung and become life-threatening.
 You may take walks outside.
 You may go up and down stairs.
 Your energy will return over the next week or two.
 You should avoid strenuous activity for 2-4 weeks.
 This includes activities such as running, tennis, lifting weights, etc. You should avoid carrying anything over ten pounds for 2-4.

 You can obtain good pain relief by taking two acetaminophen (Tylenol) every four hours while awake for the first several days.
 You may also get a prescription for pain pills.
 You can use these prescription pain pills in addition to acetaminophen every four hours.
 Do not exceed 4000 mg acetaminophen per day.